iknowjason/GHOSTSPlayground/README.md

 # Operator Lab

-Operator Lab is a security lab building framework that enables red teams to help blue get better at defense.
+Operator Lab is a security lab building framework for Red and Blue teams, with the goal of helping Red make Blue better.
 This documentation is a work in progress and will be updated further.

 ## Overview